Photo courtesy of Kristin Kleinhofer

-Today, researchers at Fred Hutchinson Cancer Research Center presented the results of this study, the largest ever, on the well-being of informal caregivers — mostly spouses — of cancer survivors who had received a blood stem cell or bone marrow transplant.
+Recently, researchers at Fred Hutchinson Cancer Research Center published the results of this study, the largest ever, on the well-being of informal caregivers — mostly spouses — of cancer survivors who had received a blood stem cell or bone marrow transplant.

 “What was surprising to us was that a large number of caregivers are doing very well,” said Dr. Stephanie Lee of Fred Hutch, the senior researcher on the study.
 “So that’s great to see.
 But there’s a substantial proportion of them, about 20 percent, that are doing much worse than the general population.”

 The National Cancer Institute–funded study identified several factors that are linked to poor physical and mental quality of life in this subset of caregivers, even years after their loved one received a transplant.

 This research “opens up the floor to studies of how we can support caregivers we think could be at risk,” said study leader Dr. Kareem Jamani.
 “And even outside of the research realm … maybe we as clinicians will realize, hey, maybe the caregiver needs some support here, not just the patient.”

 The study was published online on June 21 in the journal Biology of Blood and Marrow Transplantation.